 - > IP Address This is the WAN IP address as seen by external users on the Internet (including your ISP).
 Your ISP will provide you with the IP address you need to enter here.
-Enter the IP address into the field. - Subnet Mask The Subnet Mask is used for the WAN IP address.
+Enter the IP address into the field. - > Subnet Mask - The Subnet Mask is used for the WAN IP address.
 Your IPS will provide you with the subnet mask which is usually 255.255.255.0. - Default Gateway Your ISP will provide you with the Gateway address which is the ISP server's address.
-Enter the gateway IP address into the box if required. - > Primary DNS Enter the DNS Server IP address into the box if required. - > Secondary DNS - (Optional) If your ISP provides another DNS server, enter it into this field. - c) If the connection type detected is PPPoE/Russian PPPoE, the next screen will appear as shown in Figure 3-9.
+Enter the gateway IP address into the box if required. - > Primary DNS - Enter the DNS Server IP address into the box if required. - > Secondary DNS If your ISP provides another DNS server, enter it into this field. - c) If the connection type is PPPoE, the next screen will appear as shown in Figure 3-9.
 Configure the following parameters and then click Next to continue.

-Figure 3-9 Quick Setup - PPPoE/Russia PPPoE
+Figure 3-9 Quick Setup - PPPoE